Usu171/trj2molden/README.md

-# Calculate the molden file for each frame of the xyz animation
+# Calculate the molden.input file for each frame of the xyz animation

 **trj2inp.sh**: Generate ORCA input files for each frame of the xyz animation